hannesdatta/course-dprep/slides/livestream_final.md

 - quality of internet website?
 - open education good or bad?
 - like the presence of external students (or not)?
-- quality of Jupyter Notebooks
+- quality of R Notebooks, videos, etc.
 - "innovativeness of material", etc.